Living Evidence - post acute sequelae of COVID-19 (long COVID)

 • 6.17% of symptomatic COVID-19 patients who survived their acute episode experienced at least one of three long COVID symptom clusters (fatigue, cognitive and respiratory) at three months after symptom onset.

-• Large cohort studies of pre-Omicron variants, with test-negative control groups report:
+• Large cohort studies with test-negative control groups report:

 Effect of variant